refaim/MissingCrafts/README.md

 - **Active Development**: Actively maintained and developed, while MissingTradeSkillsList development is frozen due to maintenance complexity
 - **Lightweight & Stable**: Built from the ground up with clean architecture that is much lighter and significantly less buggy
 - **Enhanced Localization**: Better language support designed specifically for Vanilla WoW with more comprehensive translations
-- **Turtle WoW Integration**: Full support for all Turtle WoW custom recipes including the complete Jewelcrafting profession with English, Portuguese, Spanish, and Chinese language support
+- **Turtle WoW Integration**: Full support for all Turtle WoW custom recipes including the complete Jewelcrafting and Disguise professions with English, Portuguese, Spanish, and Chinese language support
 - **No Dependencies**: Works independently without requiring additional addon dependencies
 - **Universal UI Support**: Compatible with all major profession UI addons out of the box